threddyrex/dnproto/README.md

 # dnproto - an ATProto/Bluesky tool written in dotnet

 This is a tool written in C# for interacting with ATProto and Bluesky.

-It's a work in progress.
+&nbsp;

+# Source code

-Besides being a command line tool, there are a few classes that are reusable in C# programs:
+There are a few classes that are reusable in C# programs:

 - [Repo.cs](/src/repo/Repo.cs) - repo parsing code.
 This code allows you to read a CAR file, which is the format for a Bluesky repo.
 You can read the posts, follows, likes, etc. You'll need the entire "repo" directory.
 - [Firehose.cs](/src/firehose/Firehose.cs) - listening to the firehose.
 Uses the repo parser for decoding the records coming over the wire.